plexus/slippery/README.md

 ### GraphvizDot

 The "Dot" language is a DSL (domain specific language) for describing graphs.
 Using the `GraphvizDot` processor, you can turn "dot" fragments into inline SVG graphics.
+This requires the `dot` command line utility to be available on your system.
+Look for a package named `graphviz`.

 In your presentation :